celefigs/EDA-milestone-3/README.md

 ## Table of Contents
 1. Introduction
 2. Technologies
-3. Launch
+3. Additional Elements
-4. Additional Elements
+4. Personal Reflections

 ## Introduction
 The aim of this project is to conduct an exploratory data analysis (EDA) on a dataset related to mental health.
 The analysis focuses on understanding various factors associated with mental health issues and their prevalence.